 In addition to offering a wide variety of premium cable movie channels and on-demand films that conflict with Netflix, Comcast is also expected to launch TV Everywhere next month.
 That service will allow Comcast subscribers to watch movies and TV shows over the web from a variety of devices.

 Comcast has been at the center of the Net-neutrality storm.
-A Federal Communications Commission ruling against Comcast for imposing bandwidth restrictions on a file-sharing application Relevant Products/Services -- without first informing customers -- was seen as the opening battle in the Net-neutrality fight, since the app could be used to distribute movies.
-In April, a federal court found that the FCC overstepped its authority under its current classification of Net providers as "information Relevant Products/Services services."
+A Federal Communications Commission ruling against Comcast for imposing bandwidth restrictions on a file-sharing application -- without first informing customers -- was seen as the opening battle in the Net-neutrality fight, since the app could be used to distribute movies.
+In April, a federal court found that the FCC overstepped its authority under its current classification of Net providers as "information services."

 Since then, FCC Chairman Julius Genachowski has proposed a modified reclassification of broadband service as a "telecommunications service."
 That would allow the agency to require that Comcast and others transmit all content and non-malicious applications equally -- the core feature of Net neutrality.